BizKit-Tech/BizKit-Tech.github.io/content/docs/projects/discounts/index.md

 images: []
 menu:
   docs:
-    parent: "standards"
+    parent: "projects"
 weight: 302
 toc: true
 ---

 # 1 Overview

 Discounts are a crucial feature in purchasing and sales transactions.
 It enables the users to configure item rates more flexibly according to multiple factors.
-Discounts are maintained and are associated to the following master data DocTypes:
+Discounts are maintained and are associated with the following master data DocTypes:

 - Item
 - Supplier